shuds13/python-tutorials/tutorials/python.conda.md

 ### Examples

-The Intel Python libraries are popular for you in high performance environments.
+The Intel Python libraries are popular for use in high performance environments.

 Using Intel python libraries:

     conda config --add channels intel

-You can now access python packages (Note: channels can also be added to a .condarc file)
+You can now access Python packages (Note: channels can also be added to a .condarc file)

-To add the set of intel core packaes for latest version of python3 when creating a new environment myenv:
+To add the set of Intel core packages for latest version of python3 when creating a new environment myenv:

     conda create --name myenv intelpython3_core python=3